Daria Werbowy: Modelling career

 Werbowy has had conflicted feelings about her professional life.
 In a 2013 issue of Interview she was quoted as saying: "Sometimes I am still surprised that I'm a model and that people think I'm good-looking.
 I've gone through a lot of different phases on what I do and why I do it—morally and ethically.
 I've tortured myself about it, especially in dealing with success and money.
 I just had to learn to look at it as a job, as opposed to identifying myself as a model and thinking of myself as a part of this industry.
 I just thought, Okay, this is an opportunity to learn and see and meet people.
 Still, I am a Scorpio and I'm quite competitive.
 If I'm going to do something, I'm going to do it as best I can.
 I'm going to give it everything."

 Werbowy was photographed alongside Lara Stone and Isabeli Fontana in the 2009 edition of the Pirelli Calendar photographed by Peter Beard and was also featured in the 2011 edition photographed by Karl Lagerfeld.

 She ranked No. 6 on Forbes "The World's Top-Earning Models" list, with estimated earnings of $4.5 million between May 2010 and May 2011.

 For Vogue's September 2013 issue, in homage to her personal life in Ireland, Werbowy appeared in an editorial alongside American actor Adam Driver, photographed by Annie Leibovitz.
 In 2015, Werbowy fronted campaigns for Equipment, Salvatore Ferragamo and H&M. She also featured on the March and June covers of Vogue France.
-Werbowy ranked 12th on the 2015 Forbes list of highest earning models, having earned an estimated USD$4.5 million.

-In 2016, Werbowy appeared on the October cover of Grazia France, and has since retired from modelling.
+Werbowy ranked 12th on the 2015 Forbes list of highest-paid models, having earned an estimated USD$4.5 million.
+In 2016, Werbowy appeared on the October cover of Grazia France.

+In 2016, while still an in-demand model, Werbowy retired to pursue her interests in photography and sailing.
+In a retrospective of her career, Vogue dubbed Werbowy the "ultimate model muse" while noting her "chameleonic qualities" as a model and the importance of her "nonchalant attitude" to her success.

+In 2023, Werbowy returned to modelling for a Gucci campaign by the brand's new creative director Sabato de Sarno.